Cheng Ching-mao

-Cheng Ching-mao (鄭清茂; 1933 – September 3, 2025) was a Taiwanese sinologist, literary scholar in Chinese and Japanese and translator.
+Cheng Ching-mao (鄭清茂; 1933 – September 3, 2025) was a Taiwanese sinologist.
 He specialised in Chinese literature, Japanese literature, and Sino-Japanese literary relations.
-He formerly was an associate professor of East Asian Studies at University of California, Berkeley, Chair of Asian Languages and Literatures at University of Massachusetts, Amherst, and Chair of Chinese Language and Literature at National Dong Hwa University.
+He was an associate professor of East Asian studies at University of California, Berkeley, the chair of Asian Languages and Literatures at University of Massachusetts, Amherst, and chair of Chinese Language and Literature at National Dong Hwa University.

 Life and career

 Cheng received his B.A. and M.A. in Chinese literature from National Taiwan University, then earned his Ph.D. in East Asian studies from Princeton University.
 He served as an associate professor of East Asian Studies at University of California, Berkeley, and as Chair of Asian Languages and Literatures at University of Massachusetts, Amherst.

 In 1996, after retiring from Boston, he returned to Taiwan and, along with Yang Mu, Wang Wenjin, and Yan Kunyang, co-founded Department of Chinese Language and Literature at NDHU College of Humanities and Social Sciences, as Founding Chair.
 After retiring from National Dong Hwa University in 2003, he received the 17th Outstanding Alumni Award from National Taiwan University.
 In 1997, Cheng Ching-mao was honored with the First National Literary Award for Outstanding Translation.